How to Stop Google Ads: 9 Working Ways

 How to Block Google Ads on iPhone, iPad

-Safari, like any web browser, defaults to sharing user browsing data with advertisers.
-Easily prevent advertisers from accessing your data by following these steps:
+Safari, like any web browser, defaults to sharing user browsing data with advertisers to serve personalized commercials.
+Easily prevent advertisers from accessing your data, hence disable Google ads tailored specifically for you based on your online activity following these steps:

 1. Open the Settings, find and tap Safari;